-A.4.2 Operating and Financial Leasing Arrangements
+A.4.2 Operating and finance leasing arrangements

 The Company leases various offices under operating lease agreements.
 The leases have varying terms, escalation clauses and renewal rights.
 Payments made under operating leases are charged on a straight-line basis over the term of the lease.